nikitajuneja1/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-This folder contains all my solutions to questions offered by different online platforms.
+This folder contains all my solutions to questions offered by different online coding platforms.